-The problem with this is that it may be a cheap way of shipping your purchase home, but you will need to allow for possible long delays times to get to your purchased goods home.
+The problem with this is that it may be a cheap way of shipping your purchase home, but you will need to allow for possible long delay times to get your goods home.

 Depending on the size of your shipment you may need to wait until there is space available in a container that is traveling to the Port nearest you, not necessarily the Port you requested.

 This can incur delays of up to 3 to 6 months before you receive your goods and a lot of anxiety along the way.

 Buying a FCL or Full Container Load and shipping from Thailand that may contain 30 m3 Cubic meters or more is one way of being in control of when your goods will be delivered, but buying a container full of home or garden decor is not what everyone is after.

 Below is a list of the costs you may expect to pay for a shipment from Thailand to Australia.

 After purchasing goods in Phuket and having them sent to an Australian Port using a LCL, (Less than Container Load).